 And the wild boar went away.

 The situation repeated itself.
-Various animals came, recalled their merits, invoked connections and affinities, asked, frightened, tried to bribe.
+Various animals came, recalled their merits, invoked connections and affinities, asked, frightened, and tried to bribe.

 Finally, the hare came.